+7.15.1 All staff must follow the anti-bullying policy which is published on the academy website.

-- 7.15.1 We hold a comprehensive anti-bullying policy - 7.15.2 At this academy we do the following to raise awareness of bullying and what to do about it: Assemblies, antibullying ambassadors, family breakfasts and family lunch and we have an antibullying coordinator. - 7.15.3 If any child / member of staff / parent / carer has a concern about bullying, they should report it to the relevant Head of Year or any member of staff.
+- 7.15.2 At this academy we do the following to raise awareness of bullying and what to do about it.
+Students are encouraged to report this to any member of staff in particular their form tutor, HOY or any other member of the pastoral team.
+The core values of the academy alongside the PSHE curriculum also supports greater knowledge and promotes further discussion around kindness. - 7.15.3 If any child / member of staff / parent / carer has a concern about bullying, they should report it to: Caroline Thompson, Assistant Principal:Inclusion or any member of staff.